danmayer/danmayer.github.com/_posts/2018-07-18-lead-dev-conf-london.md

 # A Talk Pattern I Want To See

 One thing I noticed and really came away with from the talks is that every piece of advice and best practice really fits into part of a companies growth curve.
-Even the most agreeed on advice can't and shouldn't apply the same to a single person startup and a company of thousdands of people and hundreds of engineers.
+Even the most agreed on advice can't and shouldn't apply the same to a single person startup and a company of thousands of people and hundreds of engineers.
 This made me crave a talk that opposed to saying how some team approaches a challenge and the ways it works for them, but how a best practice or process changes and adapts to different growth stages of a company...

-As a single talk example let's consider continious delivery of the growth of a team.
-While the end best practices involve style checkers, peer code review, automated test suites, deployment to one or more staging, and feature flag or percentage based releases to production, before / after metric analysis on the impact of deploys...
-It would not be possible to start there nor would it be sensable to set up all that complexity when just getting started...
-I feel like the flow would naturally look something more like this
+As a single talk, an example let's consider continuous delivery of the growth of a team.
+While the end best practices involve style checkers, peer code review, automated test suites, deployment to one or more staging, and feature flag or percentage based releases to production, before/after metric analysis on the impact of deploys...
+It would not be possible to start there nor would it be sensible to set up all that complexity when just getting started...
+I feel like the flow would naturally look something more like this.

-* 1 person startup -> manually run CLI deployment task from dev machine
+* 1 person startup -> manually run CLI deployment task from the dev machine
 * 2-3 people -> CI test suite, manual CLI deployment
-* 3-8 people -> static style checker, CI test suite, code review, staging deployment with stakeholder / QA review, push button deployments and rollbacks automated on CI
+* 3-8 people -> static style checker, CI test suite, code review, staging deployment with stakeholder / QA review, push-button deployments and rollbacks automated on CI
 * 8-16 -> all the above, with multiple staging environments, some integrated with 3rd party sandboxes, feature flag based releases, metrics tied to specific deployed releases, and deployment queue to help schedule deployments
 * etc, etc, etc...